berneout/normally-open-closed/README.md

 # Normally Open and Normally Closed Licenses

-broad template licenses for software that allow or prohibit use for specific purposes
+template for software licenses that permit or prohibit use for specific purposes

 The [Normally Open](./open.md) license allows developers to prohibit use for specific purposes, allowing all others.
 Everything not prohibited is permitted.